 Church Records in Greek Villages

-Book, Archives of Dimitrios Slavaras, notary of Mystras, Volume B, Years: 1832-43.
+Book, Archives of Dimitrios Salvaras, notary of Mystras, Volume B, Years: 1832-43.
 Records of Notaries include any type of legal transaction including dowries and land transfers.
 This book is published by the GAK office of Sparta and is on the internet in pdf format.
 It contains synopses of the records of the notary Dimitrios Salvaras of Mystras, years 1832-43.
 Scroll until you get to image 26 where the descriptions of the records begin.
 Many thanks to the GAK of Sparta for putting this online.

 The “Greece” page at Cyndi’s List has links to online resources.